How to Choose a Tent for Backpacking

 3 Season vs 4 Season

 First I want to say that the term 4 season tent is a misnomer.
-The tents labeled 4 season are aimed at winter camping and mountaineering.
+The tents labeled 4 seasons are aimed at winter camping and mountaineering.
 They are too heavy and hot for summer.
 They really are 3 season tents, just a fall-winter-spring rather than spring-summer-fall.

-If you are going backpacking in the warmer seasons then a choose a 3 season tent and get a 4 season tent for your winter and mountain activities.
+If you are going backpacking in the warmer seasons then choose a 3 season tent and get a 4 season tent for your winter and mountain activities.

 3 Season Tent